| Home >

 movements.
 In addition, a small element of 10th SFGA conducted

 unconventional warfare with elements of the Kuwaiti resistance.
+In a little known 1. but

 very important part of DESERT STORM 10th SFGA deployed elements